Carlos-Leon98/Inventory-Management-System/DesignDocuments/userStories.md

 9. **As a user, I want to log out from the system.**
    - Users should be able to log out from their accounts.

+10. **Implement Web Service for External Data Integration.**
+   - As a user, I want to integrate external data into the Inventory Management System through a web service (API Gateway).